 To ensure success it is important that:

 The developers must be experienced developers.

+Key instrument team staff are consulted and informed prior and during development to ensure that progress is in-line with end user requirements and expectations.

 A long-term commitment and continuous and sustained effort is essential.
 The total effort from each facility should be maintained for a defined period that is commensurate with the agreed scope and schedule.

 The proposal is a staged implementation to allow a degree of flexibility of staff from one stage to another given that most staff have other responsibilities.